aimms/how-to/How to use this, man.rst

 	3. run ``make html`` command.
 Voila:
 		|SphinxBuild|
 	4. find the HTML files in `_build\\html` (from this folder)
-	5. those should be exactly the same than those on https://how-do-i.aimms.com/
+	5. those should be exactly the same than those on https://how-to.aimms.com/

 .. note::

 		Don't bother about the warning in red..
 If however you have other red text in the console, please bother.

-5/ Create your own How-do-I
+5/ Create your own How-to
 ---------------------------

-The best way to create your own HowDoI is by far to check the source (.rst file) from this doc, or any doc found online.
+The best way to create your own HowTo is by far to check the source (.rst file) from this doc, or any doc found online.
 However, here are some very small stuff to get you onboard:

-* In the git folder, copy-paste the :blue:`Generate Random Numbers.rst` , and rename it :red:`MyHowDoI.rst`
+* In the git folder, copy-paste the :blue:`Generate Random Numbers.rst` , and rename it :red:`MyHowTo.rst`
 * Open this file in notepad++, and start reading/modifing it
 * Open a command prompt from the current folder (containing the **make** files)
 * run ``make html``
-* Go to `_build\\html` : you should have a new html called `MyHowDoI.html` in there
+* Go to `_build\\html` : you should have a new html called `MyHowTo.html` in there

 6/ Protocol development work on HDI
 -----------------------------------